Dress with traditional equipment to perform in your sport.

 Brazilian Jiu-Jitsu Kimono PantsThe model Jogo no Chão black is a Brazilian Jiu-Jitsu pant designed for the practice of Arte Suave.Size chart

-Each martial discipline requires an adequate dress, the dress of a Judoka is not the same as that of a Jiu-Jiteiro, as there are differences between the Capoeiristes and the Lutadores.
+Each martial discipline requires specific equipment, the dress of a Judoka is not the same as that of a Jiu Jiteiro, as there are differences between the pants of a Capoeirista and a Lutador.

-What are the differences between a Brazilian Jiu Jitsu kimono and a Judo Kimono? between Luta-Livre pants and Capoeira pants?
+What are the differences between a Brazilian Jiu Jitsu kimono and a Judo kimono? between a Luta Livre pants and a Capoeira abada?

-Practitioners of Brazilian Jiu Jitsu and Judo wear a kimono, called BJJ Gi for Jiu-Jitsu and JudoGi for Judo, a traditional and very different outfit between these 2 martial arts.
+The practitioners of Brazilian Jiu Jitsu and Judo wear a kimono, called BJJ Gi for Jiu-Jitsu and JudoGi for Judo, a traditional outfit and very different between these 2 martial arts.

-The cut of a Bjj kimono is more adjusted as a Judo kimono, it is adapted to this ground game to offer the least possible grip to the opponent.
+The cut of 'A Bjj kimono is more fitted than a Judo kimono, it is adapted to this ground game to offer the least possible grips to the opponent.

-Furthermore, Judo is an ancestral and less modern martial art than Brazilian Jiu Jitsu (BJJ) which allows practitioners to have the choice between several colors of Gis and to affix more patches and embroidery to personalize their kimono with the effigy of their academy.
+In addition, Judo is a martial art ancestral and less modern than Brazilian Jiu Jitsu (BJJ) which allows practitioners to have the choice between several colors of Gis and to affix more patches and embroidery to personalize a kimono bearing the image of his academy.

 The Luta Livre pants are Rip stop pants, a light and resistant material to face abrasive tatami mats, it protects the Lutadores during the phases of games on the ground, the Luta Livre pants can be embroidered and / or patched and it is identical to the Brazilian Jiu Jitsu pants.